sainikhilll/revature-fsd-java/projects/Project1/bank-app/README.md

 * As the system, I reject invalid transactions.
     * Ex: * A withdrawal that would result in a negative balance.
           * A deposit or withdrawal of negative money.
+* As an customer, I can view transactions of specific account.
 * As an employee, I can view a customer's bank accounts.
 * As an employee, I can view transactions of specific account.
 * As an employee, I can view a log of all transactions.